esphome/esphome-docs/components/sensor/dsmr.rst

 - **request_interval** (*Optional*, :ref:`config-time`): The minimum time between two telegram readings.
   Defaults to ``0ms``, meaning that the pace at which the smart meter sends its data determines the update frequency.
   This works best in combination with a ``request_pin``, but this option will work without one too.
-- **timeout** (*Optional*, :ref:`config-time`): The read timeout while reading an incoming telegram.
-When no new data comes in within the given timeout, the device will consider the current telegram a loss and starts looking for the next one in the incoming data.
+- **receive_timeout** (*Optional*, :ref:`config-time`): The timeout on incoming data while reading a telegram.
+  When no new data arrive within the given timeout, the device will consider the current telegram a loss and starts looking for the header of the next telegram.
 Defaults to ``200ms``.
 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID of the DSMR if you have multiple components.

 Sensor